Homewood Undergraduate Academic Ethics Policy

 Procedures for Handling Suspected Violations of Academic Integrity

 - A faculty member has the authority to resolve a case with a student if (a) the current offense does not constitute a second or subsequent offense, and (b) the resolution does not call for a notation on the student’s transcript.
-It is the responsibility of the faculty member to check with the Office of the Dean of Student Life to determine whether the student has any prior record of academic misconduct.
+It is the responsibility of the faculty member to check with the Office of Student Conduct to determine whether the student has any prior record of academic misconduct.
 If the circumstances surrounding the case do not satisfy the above criteria, then the faculty member must send the case to the Ethics Board for resolution.

 - If the faculty member resolves a case with the student(s), the penalty or penalties imposed may only be selected from items (b) through (e) listed under the Penalties section.
 If the faculty member determines that none of these penalties is appropriate, the faculty member must refer the suspected act(s) of academic misconduct to the Ethics Board for resolution.

-- If such agreement between the faculty member and the student is reached, the faculty member must promptly provide the student with the stipulation of facts and resolution agreement form outlining the resolution that includes the charges, a summary of the evidence, the findings, the sanctions agreed upon, and must also simultaneously provide a copy of the resolution agreement to the Office of the Dean for Student Life.
+- If such agreement between the faculty member and the student is reached, the faculty member must promptly provide the student with the stipulation of facts and resolution agreement form outlining the resolution that includes the charges, a summary of the evidence, the findings, the sanctions agreed upon, and must also simultaneously provide a copy of the resolution agreement to the Office of Student Conduct.
 A student must sign the stipulation of facts and resolution agreement form within 5 business days from date of receipt.
 Failure to complete the agreement within the allotted time will result in a referral to the Ethics Board for resolution.

 - Once a student signs an agreement with the faculty member or instructor of record, there are no further avenues for appeal.